Nested Grassmannians for Dimensionality Reduction with Applications: Experiments

 \subsection{Application to Planar Shape Analysis}

 We now apply our method to planar (2-dimensional) shape analysis.
-A planar shape $\sigma$ can be represented as an ordered set of $k > 2$ points in $\Real^2$, called $k$-ads.
+A planar shape $\sigma$ can be represented as an ordered set of $k > 2$ points in $\R^2$, called a $k$-ad or a configuration.
 Here we assume that these $k$ points are not all identical.
-The space of all planar shapes (after removing the effect of translations, rotations, and scaling) is denoted by $\Sigma^k_2 = (\mathbb{R}^{k \times 2}/\text{Sim}(2)) \setminus \{0\}$ where $\text{Sim}(2)$ is the group of similarity transformations of $\Real^2$, i.e.\ if $g \in \text{Sim}(2)$, then $g\cdot\bd{x} = s\bd{Rx}+\bd{t}$ for some $s > 0$, $\bd{R} \in \text{O}(2)$, and $\bd{t} \in \Real^2$. $\{0\}$ is excluded because we assume the $k$ points are not all identical.
-It was shown in \cite{kendall1984shape} that $\Sigma^k_2$ is a smooth manifold and, when equipped with the Procrustean metric, is isometric to the complex projective space $\Cpx P^{k-2}$ equipped with the Fubini-Study metric which is a special case of the complex Grassmannians, i.e.\ $\Cpx P^{k-2} \cong \gr(1,\Cpx^{k-1})$.
-In practice, we need to preprocess the $k$-ads as follows to make it lie in $\gr(1, \Cpx^{k-1})$.
-Let $\bd{X}$ be the $k \times 2$ matrix containing the $k$ points in $\Real^2$.
-First, the effect of translation is removed by subtracting the first point.
-Then all these points are mapped to the complex vector space and take the span of the resulting vector to remove the effect of rotation and scaling.
+Denote the configuration by $X$ which is a $k \times 2$ matrix.
+Let $H$ be the $(k-1) \times k$ Helmert submatrix \citep[Ch.\ 2.5]{dryden2016statistical}.
+Then $Z = HX/\|HX\|_F$ is called the \emph{pre-shape} of $X$ from which the information about translation and scaling is removed.
+The space of all pre-shapes is called the pre-shape space, denoted by $\mc{S}^k_2$.
+By definition, the pre-shape space is a $(2k - 3)$-dimensional sphere.
+The shape is obtained by removing the rotation from the pre-shape, and thus the shape space is $\Sigma^k_2 = \mc{S}^k_2/\text{O}(2)$.
+It was shown by \cite{kendall1984shape} that $\Sigma^k_2$ is a smooth manifold and, when equipped with the quotient metric, is isometric to the complex projective space $\Cpx P^{k-2}$ equipped with the Fubini-Study metric (up to a scale factor) which is a special case of the complex Grassmannians, i.e.\ $\Cpx P^{k-2} \cong \gr(1,\Cpx^{k-1})$.
+Hence, we can apply the proposed PNG to planar shapes.
+For planar shapes, we also compare with the recently proposed principal nested shape spaces (PNSS) \citep{dryden2019principal}, which is an application of PNS on the pre-shape space.
+We will now demonstrate how the PNG performs compared to PGA and PNSS using some simple examples of planar shapes and the OASIS dataset.